ase2sprkkr/ase2sprkkr/README.md

 ```Bash
 make docs
 ```
-Sphinx and python package md2html are needed for it.
+Sphinx and md2html python packages (installable e.g. using pip) are needed for the build of the documentation.

 Further documentation
 =============================